micro-manager/pycro-manager/README.md

 ## Setup
 1. Install pygellan using `pip install pygellan` (Pygellan is tested with Python 3.6 but should also work with other versions of Python3)

+If using pygellan for acquisition control with micro-manager, you also must:

-2. (If using pygellan for acquisition control), download and install Nico Stuurman's 2.0gamma build of micro-manager.
+2. Download and install Nico Stuurman's 2.0gamma build of micro-manager.
 Latest nightly builds can be found [here](https://micro-manager.org/wiki/Version_2.0)

+3. Open Micro-manager, select tools-options, and check the box that says "Run server on port 4827"

 ## Acquisition control
 To use Pygellan for acqusition control, simply open the micro-manager2.0gamma GUI as usual and launch the Micro-magellan plugin.
 Start a python process in a way of your choosing (e.g. terminal, IDE, Jupyter notebook).
 Type: